samisalkosuo/clp4ios/CONTRIBUTING.md

 Have an idea for new command?
 Add it to WISHLIST!

 - Create a fork.
-- Edit README.md and add your suggestion to wishlist.
+- Edit WISHLIST.md and add your suggestion.
 - Open a pull request.